Galway University Hospitals Arts Trust is seeking entries again for its exciting annual poetry competition.

-*the winner will be provided with accommodation in Galway if travelling for one night during the 2017 Cúirt International Festival of Literature
+*the winner will be provided with accommodation in Galway for one night during the 2015 Cúirt International Festival of Literature

-*the winner will be given a copy of their poem printed and framed as a Poem for Patience poster
+*the winner will be given a copy of their poem printed as a Poem for Patience poster

-*the winner will be asked to submit six poems for consideration to be a Featured Reader at the Over The Edge: Open Reading series in Galway City Library.
+*the winner will be asked to submit six poems for consideration for a Featured Reader at the Over The Edge: Open Reading series in Galway City Library.

 ENTRY FEE: to enter one poem the fee is €10.
 If you enter two or more poems the entry fee is €7.50 per poem i.e. to enter two poems it costs €15, to enter three poems €22.50 and so on.

 Payment should be made by cheque or postal order payable to Galway University Hospitals Arts Trust.